SAP/ai-sdk-java/README.md

 ### Deploying to Cloud Foundry (Optional)

-When deploying your application to Cloud Foundry, use **service binding** to provide the AI Core credentials as per [Option 2](#option-2-regular-service-binding-in-sap-btp-cloud-foundry).
+When deploying your productive application to Cloud Foundry, it is recommended to use **service binding** to provide the AI Core credentials as per
+[Option 2](#option-2-regular-service-binding-in-sap-btp-cloud-foundry).

 Build your application using Maven and deploy it to Cloud Foundry: